ibm-cloud-docs/solution-tutorials/vpc-vpn.md

 {:pre: .pre}
 {:important: .important}

-# VPC, VPN and service consumption
+# VPC/VPN gateway for secure and private on premises access to cloud resources
 {: #vpc-vpn}

 IBM will be accepting a limited number of customers to participate in an Early Access program to VPC starting in early April, 2019 with expanded usage being opened in the following months.
 If your organization would like to gain access to IBM Virtual Private Cloud, please complete this [nomination form](https://{DomainName}/vpc){: new_window} and an IBM representative will be in contact with you regarding next steps.
 {: important}

-Possible titles:
-* Create app with private services on VPC and connect to it through VPN
-* End to end private network for your secure app on VPC

-This tutorial walks you through connecting an existing {{site.data.keyword.vpc_full}} (VPC) to another computing environment by establishing a secure Virtual Private Network (VPN).
-Moreover, it shows how your app running on a virtual server instance (VSI) in a VPC can securely use an IBM Cloud service by connecting to it through a private endpoint.

-It will demontrate three connectivity options:
-* VPC/VPN connected to VPC/VPN
+This tutorial walks you through creating a new {{site.data.keyword.vpc_full}} (VPC) and the associated resources like subnets, network Access Control Lists ACLs, Security Groups and Virtual Server Instance (VSI).
+Then a secure Virtual Private Network (VPN) gateway will be created within the VPC (VPC/VPN gateway).
-* VPC/VPN connected to on premises VPN
+The VPC/VPN gateway will establish a [IPsec](https://en.wikipedia.org/wiki/IPsec) site-to-site link to an on premises VPN gateway.
+The IBM Cloud Object Storage, COS, service has a Cloud Service Endpoint, CSE, that can be used for private no cost egress within the IBM cloud.
+Egress charges for data to on premises will still be incurred.
+To further demonstrate secure and private access a microservice will be deployed on a VPC/VSI to access COS representing a line of business application.
+An on premises computer that can access COS with all traffic flowing through the VPN and privately through IBMs cloud.

+There are many popular on premises VPN site-to-site gateways available.
-* VPC/VPN connected to classic VPN
+This tutorial demonstrates a VPC/VPN gateway connection to the popular [strongSwan](https://www.strongswan.org/) VPN Gateway.
-(HL: ^^ Do we need all three, does it add anything to the solution?)
+The strongSwan gateway will be installed on a VSI in the IBM cloud, definitely not the most effective way for inter cloud communication, but ideal for demonstrating the configuration of a typical on premises VPN Gateway.

 {:shortdesc}
+In short, using VPC/VPN Gateway and CSE you can

+- connect your on premises computers to workloads running in the cloud
+- insure private and low cost connectivity to cloud services

 ## Objectives
 {: #objectives}

-* Makes statements on what developers will learn/achieve - not what will they do Solutions and Tasks
-* Short and informational (do not use sentences)
+- Understand VPN gateway capabilities
+- Learn how to utilize Cloud Service Endpoints for private access to cloud services
+- Apply the best security practices for creating hybrid applications

 ## Services used
 {: #services}